yulondawyatt/unit-fundamentals/data-representation-with-code/readme.md

 ];
 ```

 Each object above represents a simplified user's account.
 Because the amounts aren't necessarily unique, a new key, `id`, was added to help distinguish each object.
-IDs can be helpful when you want to represent a real-world idea that needs some unique descriptor.
+IDs can be helpful when you want to represent a real-world idea that needs some unique descriptor and they are never expected to change.

 Here is a more detailed view of one user account object.